 No one HIV prevention method will suit everyone, nor suit everyone at all times.
 As with contraception, the more HIV prevention options available to women, the more likely one will and can be used.

-PrEP, daily use of the ARV Truvada, is approved in several countries for ages 18 and older, although the World Health Organization recommends it for anyone at significant risk.
-In some countries, such as Kenya, rollout includes younger than 18.
+Truvada as daily PrEP is approved in several countries for ages 18 and older, although the World Health Organization recommends it for anyone at significant risk.
+In some countries, such as Kenya, rollout includes those younger than 18.
 The U.S. Food and Drug Administration (FDA) recently expanded approval of Truvada as PrEP for adolescents – technically, for people weighing at least 35 kgs, a decision based on the ATN 113 study in young men who have sex with men in the United States.
 Though the FDA decision is very encouraging, African regulators will likely need more data about PrEP safety in young African women.
 To date, there is very little safety data on PrEP in African adolescent girls and no safety data on the ring in younger African women.
 The MTN has already completed a safety study of the dapivirine ring in the United States that enrolled 96 girls between the ages of 15-17.
-Results of this study, referred to as MTN-023 /IPM 030, found the ring to be safe.
+Results of this study, referred to as MTN-023/IPM 030, found the ring to be safe.
 Adherence to ring use was also high.

-The REACH study will add to this data by contributing important information about both PrEP and dapivirine ring in African girls.
+REACH will add to this data by contributing important information about both PrEP and the dapivirine ring in African girls.

 # # #

-More information about REACH can be found at https://mtnstopshiv.org/reach-study and mtnstopshiv.org/news/studies/mtn034, and about the dapivirine ring at www.mtnstopshiv.org/news/studies/mtn025; and www.ipmglobal.org.
+More information about REACH can be found at https://mtnstopshiv.org/reach-study and www.mtnstopshiv.org/news/studies/mtn034, and about the dapivirine ring at www.mtnstopshiv.org/news/studies/mtn025; and www.ipmglobal.org.